Menu

 Parameter Required Description

-lat Yes Latitude coordinate for proximity search
+lat Yes Latitude to search around

-lon Yes Longitude coordinate for proximity search
+lon Yes Longitude to search around

 Response Structure